getpelican/pelican/docs/settings.rst

 accepts a comma-separated list of output file paths.
 By default this list is empty, so all output is written.

+An example of doing this might be:

+    pelican --write-selected output/posts/2014/10/08/in-re-nsl/index.html

+You can use the output of the ``--debug`` flag to determine the correct file names to provide to the ``--write-selected`` flag.

 Example settings
 ================